-Likewise, authorize the Board of Directors to request and negotiate, before the National Securities Market Commission, Governing Body of the Stock Exchange and with the mediation of any other Stock Exchange Company, the admission to negotiate in any of the Stock Exchange of the quoted shares, in relation to the shares emited according to the previously adopted agreements, when the Board of Directors consider it appropriate, with as much requirements as current provisions demand.
-According to that established in article 27 of the rules of the Official Market Stock Exchange, the declarations of the shareholders regarding this agreement will be recorded in minutes.
+Likewise, authorize the Board of Directors to request and negotiate, before the National Securities Market Commission, Governing Body of the Stock Exchange and with the mediation of any other Stock Exchange Company, the admission to negotiate in any of the Stock Exchange of the quoted shares, in relation to the shares issued according to the previously adopted agreements, when the Board of Directors considers it appropriate, with as many requirements as current provisions demand.
+According to that established in Article 27 of the Rules of the Official Market Stock Exchange, the declarations of the shareholders regarding this agreement will be recorded in the minutes.

-- 10° Ratify and postpone in all the terms and in a legal term of five years the agreement adopted in the Ordinary General Shareholders' Meeting of June 27, 2004, authorizing the Board of Directors, according to that established in articles 282 and followings of the Spanish Companies Act, and within a period of five years set by the same, to proceed to the emission of bonds, debentures and any other shares, with any denomination, representative of a loan, convertible or changeable in shares of the company or non convertible, towards the maximum quantity predicted by the Law, equivalent to the share capital paid out, plus the reserves that are exposed in the balance, dated December 31, 2003, the last one approved in the General Meeting duly inspected, and serves as the basis for the present agreement, and the regulation and update of balance accounts, when they have been accepted by the Ministry of Economy, by an amount of two hundred sixty one thousand and five hundred and eighty five millions of euro (261,585 M euro) according to the terms and conditions included in the Board of Directors Report, dated April 26, 2004. - 11° Authorize the Board of Directors to the derivative acquisition, by sale-purchase, of shares of the Company itself, either directly or through Subsidiary Companies or underlying companies up to the maximum limit established in the provisions, at a price ranging between three euro cents (0.03 euro) minimum and one hundred and twenty euro and twenty euro cents (120.20 euro) maximum per share.
+Ratify and extend in all the terms and in a legal term of five years the agreement adopted in the Ordinary General Shareholders' Meeting of June 27, 2004, authorizing the Board of Directors, according to that established in Articles 282 and following of the Spanish Companies Act, and within a period of five years set by the same, to proceed to the emission of bonds, debentures and any other shares, with any denomination, representative of a loan, convertible or changeable in shares of the company or non convertible, towards the maximum quantity predicted by the Law, equivalent to the share capital paid out, plus the reserves that are exposed in the balance, dated December 31, 2003, the last one approved in the General Meeting duly inspected, and serves as the basis for the present agreement, and the regulation and update of balance accounts, when they have been accepted by the Ministry of Economy, in the amount of two hundred and sixty-one thousand five hundred and eighty-five million euros (261,585 M€), according to the terms and conditions included in the Board of Directors Report, dated April 26, 2004.

+Authorize the Board of Directors to the derivative acquisition, by sale-purchase, of shares of the Company itself, either directly or through Subsidiary Companies or underlying companies up to the maximum limit established in the provisions, at a price ranging between three euro cents (0.03 euros) minimum and one hundred and twenty euros and twenty euro cents (120.20 euros) maximum per share.
 Use of this authorization may be made for a period of eighteen (18) months from that very date and subject to that specified in Section Four of Chapter IV of the Revised Text of the Spanish Companies Act.
-Expressly revoking the authorization conferred to the Board of Directors, for the same purposes, by virtue of the agreement adopted by the General Shareholders' Meeting held on June 26, 2005.
+Expressly revoking the authorization conferred to the Board of Directors, for the same purposes, by virtue of the agreement adopted by the General Shareholders' Meeting held on April 9, 2006.